 Environment & Sustainability Abroad

 Solving global environmental and sustainability challenges requires global perspectives.
-Georgetown University is pleased to offer learning experiences exploring environment and sustainability in multiple sites around the world through the Office of Global Education.
-The Earth Commons is collaborating with OGE to develop new undergraduate courses as part of a growing series of faculty-led study abroad programs that focus on human and environment interactions on a global scale.
+Georgetown University is pleased to offer learning experiences exploring environment and sustainability in multiple sites around with partnerships including the Office of Global Education and GU-Qatar.

 Program Description